LACK OF TRUST IN GOVERNMENT LINKED TO HIGHER USAGE OF NONPROFIT SERVICES

 In the final iterations of creating the HNI, using the governmental measures as benchmark validation and the 21 material assistance and personalized service variables representative of basic human need, we employed three approaches to weighting variables to determine appropriateness for inclusion or exclusion in the final national and state-level models.
 The most parsimonious model included three variables representing food, shelter, and health/well-being services.
 The weighting for this model was based on the geometric mean of the included variables.
 The second technique was the most analytical and pragmatic, in that it used both theoretical and empirical justifications for the weighting and selection of variables.
 The initial testing of this approach included five variables representing food, shelter, clothing, and health/well-being services.
 The third and final approach was also an analytic model that included all 21 variables.
 This process concluded with the presentation of the six strongest models derived from these distinctive approaches.

 Ultimately, the second approach using Principal Components Analysis (PCA) was used to build the HNI because it allowed for both intuitive variable selection as well as statistical confirmation of individual variables’ utility in the overall model measuring human need.
 Subsequently, to ensure the strongest, most appropriate model was selected, further discussions about, and statistical testing of, the second approach were conducted.
 This concluding phase testing necessitated the retention of four variables, the removal of one variable, and the addition of three variables.
-The final model, therefore, includes seven (7) line-item variables and demonstrates strong correlations with benchmark data.
+The final model, therefore, includes six (6) line-item variables and demonstrates strong correlations with benchmark data.
 Another important strength of the final model used to construct the HNI is that it is built from variables representing essential aspects of human need that are measured by The Salvation Army consistently across time and region.

 Downloads